AnnaWeronikaMatysiak/11_JohannaMehler-NetworkGraphs/README.md

 ## Statement of contributions

-**Johanna Mehler** prepared the layout of the presentation using the Xaringan package, the explanations of basic network concepts and possible applications
+**Johanna Mehler** prepared the layout of the presentation using the Xaringan package, the explanations of basic network concepts and possible applications.

-**Ania Matysiak** prepared workflow examples of tidygraph and ggraph and their explanations, practical material for the interactive workshop part
+**Ania Matysiak** prepared workflow examples of tidygraph and ggraph and their explanations, practical material for the interactive workshop part.